-PS Board of Directors June 4, 2024 1 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness leverage the collective expertise and efforts of our teachers and staff to support student success and continuous improvement at our school for all student groups.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness leverage the collective expertise and efforts of our teachers and staff to support student success and continuous improvement at our school for all student groups.
 Scope: LEA-wide and inclusion while creating a culture of continuous improvement. professional development and growth.
-By sharing expertise, exchanging ideas, and learning from one another, our teachers can continuously improve their instructional practice and stay abreast of the latest educational researc and methodologies.
-Supporting Diverse Student Needs: Collaboration allows school staff to pool their resources and knowledge to better support the diverse needs of students By working together, teachers can develop differentiated instruction strategies, share insights on best practices for inclusion and accommodations, and collectively problem-solve to address the needs of a learners.
+By sharing expertise, exchanging ideas, and learning from one another, our teachers can continuously improve their instructional practices and stay abreast of the latest educational research and methodologies.
+Supporting Diverse Student Needs: Collaboration allows school staff to pool their resources and knowledge to better support the diverse needs of students.
+By working together, teachers can develop differentiated instruction strategies, share insights on best practices for inclusion and accommodations, and collectively problem-solve to address the needs of all learners.
 Enhancing Instructional Quality: Collaborative planning and reflection improve instructional quality across the board.
 Regular teacher collaboration, will align

-Approved by CalOPS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Effectiveness curriculum, share effective teaching strategies, and develop common assessments to ensure consistency and coherence in instruction, leading to improved learning outcomes for students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness curriculum, share effective teaching strategies, and develop common assessments to ensure consistency and coherence in instruction, leading to improved learning outcomes for students.
 Fostering a Positive School Culture: Collaborative environments promote a positive school culture characterized by trust, mutual respect, and shared responsibility for student success.
 By work together as a cohesive team, our teachers and staff create a supportive and inclusive atmosphere where everyone feels valued and empowered to contribute to the collective mission of our school.
 Maximizing Resources and Efficiency: Ensuring teacher collaboration through grade-level meetings, professional learning communities, focus groups, and beyond on a regular basis allows

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide BasisMetric(s) to Monitor Effectiveness for the efficient use of resources.
-By sharing materials, expertise, and best practices educators can maximize the impact of available resources and avoid duplication of efforts ultimately benefiting all students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness for the efficient use of resources.
+By sharing materials, expertise, and best practices educators can maximize the impact of available resources and avoid duplication of efforts, ultimately benefiting all students.
 Addressing Systemic Challenges: Collaboration enables our teachers and all staff to address systemic challenges and barriers to student achievement more effectively.
-They can identify common issues, share insights on root causes, and work togethe to implement strategic solutions that have a broader impact on studen success.
+They can identify common issues, share insights on root causes, and work together to implement strategic solutions that have a broader impact on student success.
 Promoting Equity and Inclusion: Regular and strategic collaboration helps promote equity and inclusion by ensuring that all teachers and staff have access to the same level of support and resources.
-By providing collaboration
+By providing collaboration opportunities for all staff,